kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 #### Sample usage: Running the payments demo with private functionality

 Refer to "Entity Configuration" below for general notes on privacy configurations.
 This demo requires that there be 4 entities configured by the `genconfs` tool, which will name them "Alice", "Bob", "Carol" and "Dinesh".
 These would correspond to business entities on the blockchain, communicating with private messages over the blockchain.
-In a 4-node demo, these correspond to servers as follows:

-- Alice: node0
-- Bob: node1
-- Carol: node2
-- Dinesh: node3
+Confirm this setup with the `server` command.

 Launch the cluster, and load the demo.yaml file.